Search

 Once you get to know your plants you will be able to decide yourself which plant will be suitable for growing in the living room, which for kitchen, bedroom or perhaps bathroom.
 You will have to decide on the basis of such decorative factors as suitability, colour and texture, space and on such horticultural factors as light intensity, warmth, relative humidity, space and ease of handling.

-Cold and Dark Halls
+Cold and dark halls

 In many homes the hall is inclined to be rather dark, cool in winter and possibly subjected to icy draughts when the door is opened for more than a few moments.
 These limitations determine that only a comparatively tough plant can live and flourish and that one must select with care and knowledge any plant destined to spend more than a week or two at a time in such a situation.
 Fortunately, certain plants will accept poor conditions for a limited period so long as a longer spell of good conditions follows; in other words we can set them down in a cold and dark place and enjoy them there for a brief period, so long as we remove them to a place with better light and greater warmth for a period of recuperation.
 Other plants will so resent this chop and change behaviour that they will give up the ghost at a very early stage.